 God does take away sometimes

 Job himself did not question God’s right to do this: “The Lord gave, and the Lord has taken away; blessed be the name of the LORD.”
 (Job 1:21) And: “Shall we receive good from God, and shall we not receive evil?”
 (Job 2:10).
-He accepted that the Lord is sovereign and can do as He thinks is wise.
-He acknowledges that he did not deserve these things in the first place.
+He accepted that the Lord is sovereign and can do as He thinks is wise — although Job did cry out to God in despair because He didn’t understand God’s ways.
+He acknowledged that he did not deserve these things in the first place.
 At the end of the book Job God’s generous heart is showing again when Job gets all these gifts poured down on him in a lavish way (Job 42: 10-13).

 The end of Romans chapter 8 sheds additional light on the topic of suffering.
 It starts with a quote from Psalm 44:22.
 In this Psalm the plight of Israel is being lamented; and God being called upon to come to their help, because they are His chosen nation, after all!
 In Romans 8:35-39 this quote is being framed by the certainty that even if great suffering takes place in the lives of God’s children – His chosen people – this will never result in separation from His strong love for them!
 Even if God sees it right to take cherished things from us, He will never stop to pour out His greatest gift out on us, as expressed in Jesus Christ: His eternal love.